 user name and

 site you want to connect to Home Assistant.
 The user must have administrator privileges.

-If you have problems with UniFi or the component you can add debug prints to the log.
+If you have problems with UniFi or the integration you can add debug prints to the log.

 logger: default: info logs: aiounifi: debug homeassistant.components.unifi: debug homeassistant.components.switch.unifi: debug

 To use this device tracker in your installation, add the following to your

 # Example configuration.yaml entry device_tracker: - platform: unifi host: unifi username: username password: password ssid_filter: - 'HomeSSID' - 'IoTSSID'

 The hostname or IP address of your controller